cburgmer/csscritic/README.md

 - Works in Firefox only (see above for the experimental PhantomJS runner)
 - [Same-origin restrictions](https://developer.mozilla.org/en-US/docs/Same_origin_policy_for_JavaScript) apply when sourcing files.
 All files referenced need to be inside the same directory as the `RegressionRunner.html` or in ones below.
 - Because of the way the HTML is rendered to the canvas inside the browser certain more esoteric pages might fail to render correctly.
-Here the CLI runner can be help as it uses the native interface to render pages.
+Here the CLI runner can be of some help as it uses the native interface to render pages.

 Licensed under MIT.
 Maintained by [@cburgmer](https://twitter.com/cburgmer).
 Copyright (c) 2012 ThoughtWorks, Inc.